-All these eco-adventures and more await you in the Aldo Leopold Nature Center’s exciting new exhibits and programming on renewable energy, climate science and sustainability.
-Combined with our “high-touch” outdoor programs, our new “high-tech” offerings use multimedia exhibits and interactive programming, including digital, visual, hands-on and immersive experiences for all ages.
+All these eco-adventures and more await you in the Aldo Leopold Nature Center’s exciting exhibits and programming on renewable energy, climate science, and sustainability.
+Combined with our “high-touch” outdoor programs, our “high-tech” offerings use multimedia exhibits and interactive programming, including digital, visual, hands-on, and immersive experiences for all ages.

 - Science On a Sphere: a high definition global projection system displaying NOAA & NASA planetary data onto a six-foot diameter sphere to illustrate Earth System science.